Sank's Glossary of Linguistics

 SLOPPY IDENTITY

 (Semantics) An interpretive phenomenon found in deletion contexts.
 If part of a syntactic structure is not overtly realized, and has its interpretation determined as a copy of the interpretation of a constituent elsewhere in the structure or in the discourse, and if the structure whose interpretation is copied into the covert constituent contains an anaphoric element whose interpretation depends on an element not contained in the copied material, then the anaphor's counterpart in the copy may either have the same reference as the original, or pick up an (anaphoric) reference independently.
-The former case is called strict identity, the latter case "sloppy identity".
+The former case is called strict identity, the latter case sloppy identity.
 Consider (1):

 1. Johni [VP likes hisi mother ], and Peter too.